ngrok/ngrok-docs/docs/integrations/rancher/k8s.md

    edge via your `NGROK_DOMAIN`.

    :::tip
    Make sure you edit line 45 of the manifest below, which contains the `NGROK_DOMAIN` variable, with the ngrok subdomain you just created.
-It should look something like `one-two-three.ngrok-free.app`.
+It should look something like `one-two-three.ngrok.app`.
    :::

    ```yaml showLineNumbers